OpenEducationAnalytics/OpenEducationAnalytics/README.md

 ### Setup
 You can setup this fully functional reference architecture (which includes test data sets for basic examples of usage) in 3 steps:
-1) Open cloud shell in your azure subscription (use ctrl+click on the button below to open in a new page)\
+1) Open cloud shell in your Azure subscription (use ctrl+click on the button below to open in a new page)\
 [![Launch Cloud Shell](https://azurecomcdn.azureedge.net/mediahandler/acomblog/media/Default/blog/launchcloudshell.png "Launch Cloud Shell")](https://shell.azure.com/bash)
-1) Download this repo to your azure clouddrive \
+1) Download this repo to your Azure clouddrive \
 `cd clouddrive`\
 `git clone https://github.com/microsoft/OpenEduAnalytics`
 1) Run the setup script like this (substitute "mysuffix" with your preferred suffix, which must be less than 13 characters and can only contain letters and numbers - this will be used as a suffix in the naming of provisioned resources): \